Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 Limits of this study

-- On-site page detection is link-based and can miss pages on JavaScript-only sites, a small share of the sample.
+- Matching a named clinic to its exact domain is best-effort, and on-site page detection is link-based and can miss pages on JavaScript-only sites, a small share of the sample.
+Both add mild noise.

 - One engine reached roughly 86 percent cell coverage because of rate limits.
 The gaps are random with respect to clinic and metro, so they add noise rather than bias, and the other four engines were complete.